stevekochscience/sqlschool/introduction.markdown

 ---
 ###Welcome to SQL School!

 Learning SQL is the first step to contributing to the Mode community.
-It's not too hard to learn&mdash;this tutorial will take you through the basics and only takes about 30 minutes to complete.
+It's not too hard to learn &mdash; once you get through the Intermediate section, you should be able to understand most queries you come across in Mode!

 The entire demo is meant to be completed using Mode, so you should <a href="http://stealth.modeanalytics.com" target="_blank">open up another browser window to Mode</a>.
 You'll retain the most information if you run the example queries and try to understand results, and complete the practice exercises.